 We generally do not support building new on-waterway dams because they harm the waterway environment and downstream flows.
 We will only consider them for minor tributaries where there is no alternative site, and where an environmental impact study determines there will not be adverse impacts.

 - Earthworks which change the rate of flow or the discharge point of water across a property boundary.

 Works on Waterways Permits (from the relevant catchment Management Authority)

-Works which occur within a waterway, wetland or designated flood plain will require a "Works on Waterways Permit"ate is sustainable.
+Works which occur within a waterway, wetland or designated flood plain will require a "Works on Waterways Permit".